vgmstream/vgmstream/doc/USAGE.md

 You could try adding *symlinks* in various upper/lower/mixed cases to handle this, though only a few formats do this, mainly *Ubisoft* banks.

 Regular formats without companion files should work fine in upper/lowercase.
+For `.(ext).txth` files make sure `(ext)` matches case too.

 ### Decryption keys
 Certain formats have encrypted data, and need a key to decrypt. vgmstream